aehrc/pathling/site/docs/libraries/databricks.md

 Maven package.
 Once the cluster is restarted, the libraries should be available for import and use within all notebooks.

+Pathling has been tested on Databricks Runtime 12.0.

 ## Spark config

 Add the following to __Advanced Options > Spark > Spark Config__ - this